StartLabs/startlabs/README.md

 an intermediate format, for code that we want to run both client and server-side.
 Whenever you modify a .cljx file, make sure to run `lein cljx` to recompile things.

-If you're editing the clojurescript files (in `src/cljs`), run [cljsbuild](https://github.com/emezeske/lein-cljsbuild) to automatically compile your clojurescripts into JavaScript: `lein cljsbuild auto`
+If you're editing the ClojureScript files (in `src/cljs`), run [cljsbuild](https://github.com/emezeske/lein-cljsbuild) to automatically compile them into JavaScript: `lein cljsbuild auto`

 Stylesheets are preprocessed with less.js.
 Less was chosen for compatability with Twitter Bootstrap.
 We're using a forked version of Bootstrap, and the primary stylesheet specific to StartLabs is located at `bootstrap/less/startlabs.less`.
 Again, make sure to do `git submodule init && git submodule update;` if you don't see the `bootstrap` folder in this directory's root.
 To rebuild all of boostrap, just call `make bootstrap` or `make watch` within the bootstrap directory.

+*NOTE:* We've reverted to editing raw CSS currently.
+The site's stylesheet is located in `resources/public/css/custom.pretty.css`.

-If you've followed all of the above steps correctly, you should now be able to start the site by calling: `lein run`.
+If you've followed all of the above steps correctly, you should now be able to start the site by calling: `lein ring server-headless 8000`.

 ##Nginx